adscorp100/mdhomecarebuild/src/content/blog/short-term-restorative-care-strc-complete-guide.md

 - Skills development and confidence building
 - Independence and quality of life improvement

+**Post-Hospital Discharge:**
+- Recovery from surgery or acute illness
+- Deconditioning from extended hospital stay
+- Need for rehabilitation support at home
+- Prevention of hospital readmission
 ## Who is Eligible for Short Term Restorative Care?

 ### Basic Eligibility Criteria